Kim Woo-seok (singer): 2023–present: Departure from Up10tion, label change and continued solo career and acting activities

-In February 2023, the agency confirmed that Kim would release his fourth album Blank Page in March, then in April.
+In February 2023, it was confirmed that Kim would release his fourth EP Blank Page in March, but was moved to April.
 On February 28, it was announced that Kim would be leaving Up10tion.
+On April 3, Kim released his 4th mini album Blank Page, with "Dawn" as the title track.
+On April 14, Kim took on the role of Baek Woo-hyun, the main character in the healing romance drama, Finland Papa.